A Survey on Multimodal Large Language Models: Training Strategy and Data

 \subsubsection{Introduction}

 Instruction refers to the description of tasks.
-Instruction tuning is a technique that involves finetuning pre-trained LLMs on a collection of instruction-formatted datasets~\cite{wei2021finetuned}.
+Intuitively, instruction tuning aims to teach models to better understand the instructions from users and fulfill the demanded tasks.
 Tuning in this way, LLMs can generalize to unseen tasks by following new instructions, thus boosting zero-shot performance.
-This simple yet effective idea has sparked the success of subsequent works in the realm of NLP, such as ChatGPT~\cite{chatgpt}, InstructGPT~\cite{ouyang2022training}, FLAN~\cite{chung2022scaling, wei2021finetuned}, and OPT-IML~\cite{iyer2022opt}.
+This simple yet effective idea has sparked the success of subsequent NLP works, such as ChatGPT~\cite{chatgpt}, InstructGPT~\cite{ouyang2022training}, FLAN~\cite{chung2022scaling, wei2021finetuned}, and OPT-IML~\cite{iyer2022opt}.

 The comparisons between instruction tuning and related typical learning paradigms are illustrated in \cref{fig:compare_learn}.
-The supervised finetuning approach usually requires many task-specific data to train a task-specific model.
+The supervised fine-tuning approach usually requires a large amount of task-specific data to train a task-specific model.
 The prompting approach reduces the reliance on large-scale data and can fulfill a specialized task via prompt engineering.
 In such a case, though the few-shot performance has been improved, the zero-shot performance is still quite average~\cite{brown2020language}.
-Differently, instruction tuning learns how to generalize to unseen tasks, rather than fitting specific tasks like the two counterparts.
+Differently, instruction tuning learns how to generalize to unseen tasks rather than fitting specific tasks like the two counterparts.
 Moreover, instruction tuning is highly related to multi-task prompting~\cite{sanh2021multitask}.

-Contrastively, traditional multimodal models are still confined to the first two tuning paradigms, lacking the zero-shot ability.
-Therefore, many recent works~\cite{llava, minigpt-4, mplug-owl} have explored extending the success of instruction tuning in LLMs to multimodality.
-In order to extend from unimodality to multimodality, the corresponding adaptations are necessary for both the data and the model.
-For the data, researchers usually acquire M-IT datasets by adapting existing benchmark datasets~\cite{instructblip, visionllm, x-llm, multiinstruct, otter, llama-adapter} or by self-instruction~\cite{llava, minigpt-4, chatbridge}.
-Regarding the model, a common approach is to inject the information of foreign modalities into LLMs and treat them as strong reasoners.
-Relevant works either directly align foreign embeddings to the LLMs~\cite{instructblip, visionllm, pmc-vqa, x-llm, multimodal-gpt, otter, llava, lavin, llama-adapter} or resort to expert models to translate foreign modalities into natural languages that LLMs can ingest~\cite{videochat, gpt4tools}.
-Formulated in this way, these works transform LLMs into multimodal chatbots~\cite{minigpt-4, mplug-owl, videochat, llama-adapter-v2, llava} and multimodal universal task solvers~\cite{visionllm, multiinstruct, instructblip} through multimodal instruction tuning.